p12tic/libsimdpp/README.md

  - AVX512F is not supported on GCC 5.x and older; not supported on MSVC yet.

+ - AVX512BW is not supported on Clang 4.0 and older.

  - NEON is not supported on Clang 3.3 or older.

  - Altivec on little-endian PPC is not suppported on GCC 5.x and older.